Pepi II Neferkare: Excavation

 The complex was first investigated by John Shae Perring, but it was Gaston Maspero who first entered the pyramid in 1881.
-Gustave Jéquier was the first to investigate the complex in detail between 1926 and 1936.Shaw, Ian. and Nicholson, Paul.
-The Dictionary of Ancient Egypt. p.
-220. The British Museum Press, 1995.
+Gustave Jéquier was the first to investigate the complex in detail between 1926 and 1936.
 Jéquier was the first excavator to start actually finding any remains from the tomb reliefs, and he was the first to publish a thorough excavation report on the complex.

 Portraiture

 A statue which is now in the Brooklyn Museum depicts Queen Ankhenesmerire II with her son Pepi II on her lap.
 Pepi II wears the royal nemes headdress and a kilt.
 He is shown at a much smaller scale than his mother.
 This difference in size is atypical because the king is usually shown larger than others.
 The difference in size may refer to the time period when his mother served as a regent.
 Alternatively the statue may depict Ankhenesmerire II as the divine mother.

 Another statue of Pepi II is now in the Egyptian Museum in Cairo (JE 50616).
 The king is shown as a naked child.
 The depiction of the king at such a young age may refer to the age he came to the throne.
+A statue head of Pepi II, currently resides at the Metropolitan Museum of Art in New York.